vvdanylo/CrossPlatformMKR/README.md

 ```bash
 dotnet run --project App
 ```
-The input file `INPUT.TXT' is located in this folder
+The input file `INPUT.TXT` is located in this folder

 The output file `OUTPUT.TXT` is written in this folder